Guide To WordPress Custom Post Types

 Why use Post Types?

 Post types are highly customizable and extend the power of WordPress post editing and editing tools.
-By creating new post types, you can group together different kinds of content that you can easily manage.
+By creating new post types, you can group different kinds of content that you can easily manage.
 A post type is not a plugin.
-However, you can use different plugins in order to customize post types, such as the Yoast SEO plugin that adds the “SEO” tab in the WordPress editor.
+However, you can use different plugins to customize post types, such as the Yoast SEO plugin, which adds the “SEO” tab in the WordPress editor.
 Furthermore, many plugins have been created to extend and provide greater functionality for custom post types.

 What is Custom Post Type in WordPress?